 Some of our directors are employees of the Corporation and/or our subsidiaries.
 We refer to these directors as "employee directors."
 Our employee directors are not compensated for their services as directors.
-Each non-employee director receives an annual cash retainer of \$60,000, which is paid in equal quarterly installments; provided such person is a member of the Board of Directors on the last day of the applicable calendar quarter.
-Our non-employee director is only entitled to receive a \$1,000 cash payment for each meeting.
-Additionally, any non-employee director who is the chair of a committee of the Board of Directors also receives a \$5,000 annual cash retainer, which is paid in equal quarterly installments, provided such person is the chair of the committee on the last day of the applicable calendar quarter.
-Our non-employee directors also receives a \$5,000 annual cash retainer, which is paid in equal quarterly installments, provided such person is the chair of the committee on the last day of the applicable calendar quarter.
+Each non-employee director (other than Mr. Kaul) receives an annual cash retainer of \$60,000, which is paid in equal quarterly installments; provided such person is a member of the Board of Directors on the last day of the applicable calendar quarter.
+For his services as Vice Chair of the Board of Directors, Pradman P. Kaul will receive an annual cash retainer of \$120,000, which is paid in equal quarterly installments; provided he is serving as Vice Chair of the last day of the applicable calendar quarter.
+Our non-employee directors also receive a \$1,000 cash payment for each meeting attended in person and a \$500 cash payment for each meeting attended remotely, provided that, if there is more than one meeting of the Board of Directors or its committees on the same day, then the applicable non-employee director is only entitled to receive compensation for attendance at a single meeting.
+Additionally, any non-employee director who is the chair of a committee of the Board of Directors receives a \$5,000 annual cash retainer, which is paid in equal quarterly installments, provided such person is the chair of the committee on the last day of the applicable calendar quarter.
 Our non-employee directors also receive reimbursement, in full, of (i) reasonable travel expenses related to attendance at all meetings of the Board of Directors and its committees, and (ii) reasonable expenses related to educational activities undertaken in connection with service on the Board of Directors and its committees.

-The following table sets forth the cash and noncash compensation earned by each of our non-employee directors for the fiscal year ended December 31, 2021.
+The following table sets forth the cash and noncash compensation earned by each of our non-employee directors for the fiscal year ended December 31, 2022.

-Name (1) Fees Earned or Paid in Cash (\$) Stock Awards (\$) Option Awards (\$) (2) Non-Equity Incentive Plan Compensation (\$) Change in Pension Value and Nonqualified Deterred Compensation Earnings (\$) All Other Compensation (\$) Total (\$) R. Stanton Dodge 63,500 34,330 - - - 97,830 Anthony M. Federico (3) 17,250 - - - - - 17,250 Lisa W. Hershman 52,250 - 68,660 - - - 120,910 C. Michael Schroeder 68,500 - 34,330 - - - 102,830 Jeffrey R. Tarr 68,500 34,330 - - 102,830 William D. Wade 68,500 - 34,330 - 102,830
+Name (1) Fees Earned or Paid in Cash (\$) Stock Awards (\$) Option Awards (\$) (2) Non-Equity Incentive Plan Compensation (\$) Change in Pension Value and Nonqualified Deferred Compensation Earnings (\$) All Other Compensation (\$) Total (\$)

+(Ψ) (Ψ) (Ψ)

+R. Stanton Dodge 64,000 - 29,840 - - - 93,840

+Lisa W. Hershman 69,500 - 29,840 - 99,340

+C. Michael Schroeder 69,000 29,840 - - 98,840

+Jeffrey R. Tarr 69,000 29,840 - 98,840

+William D. Wade 69,000 - 29,840 - - 98,840

-- (1) Charles W. Ergen, our Chairman, is an executive officer of the Corporation but not one of our named executive officers for 2021.
-Mr. Ergen does not receive any additional compensation for services provided as a director of the Corporation. - (2) The amounts reported in the "Option Awards" column reflect the aggregate grant date fair values in accordance with FASB ASC Topic 718.
-Assumptions used in the calculation of these amounts are included in Note 18 to the Corporation's audited financial statements for the fiscal year ended December 31, 2021, included in the Corporation's Annual Report on Form 10-K filed with the SEC on February 24, 2022 (the "2021 Form 10-K"). - (3) Mr. Federico declined to stand for reelection to the Board of Directors at the 2021 Annual Meeting of Shareholders held on April 29, 2021.
+(1) Charles W. Ergen, our Chairman, is an executive officer of the Corporation but not one of our named executive officers for 2022.
+Mr. Ergen does not receive any additional compensation for services provided as a director of the Corporation.
+Michael T. Dugan retired as our Chief Executive Officer and President effective March 31, 2022, and currently serves as a strategic advisor to the Company.
+Pradman P. Kaul retired as an executive officer of the Corporation effective December 31, 2022, and was not compensated as a non-employee director for the 2022 fiscal year.
+The 2022 compensation of Messrs.
+Dugan and Kaul is reported under the heading "Executive Compensation and Other Information."

+(2) The amounts reported in the "Option Awards" column reflect the aggregate grant date fair values in accordance with FASB ASC Topic 718.
+Assumptions used in the calculation of these amounts are included in Note 18 to the Corporation's audited financial statements for the fiscal year ended December 31, 2022, included in the Corporation's Annual Report on Form 10-K filed with the SEC on February 22, 2023 (the "2023 Form 10-K").